-Students who attend/participate in none of their courses within the first week of classes, or who do not attend any classes within 14 consecutive calendar days (exclusive of spring break) may be administratively withdrawn from the college.
+Students who attend/participate in none of their courses within the first week of classes, or who do not attend any classes within 14 consecutive calendar days (exclusive of spring break), may be administratively withdrawn from the College.
+Students will not be administratively withdrawn from the College past the withdrawal deadline noted in the academic calendar.